VICTORIA-OKESIPE/ChatGPT-Fine-Tuning-Model-Retraining-using-custom-data/README.md

 The transcribed text is stored in the "res" variable and then returned from the function using the "return" statement.

-Note that this function requires the OpenAI API keys and the OpenAI SDK to be installed and properly configured in order to work..
+Note that this function requires the OpenAI API keys and the OpenAI SDK to be installed and properly configured in order to work...